Understanding Patio Heaters

 How can I control my patio heaters?

 You’ll find a wide range of heating control devices at Infrared Heaters Direct, suitable for outdoor heaters in both domestic and commercial locations.
 Our collection ranges from basic push-start buttons to sophisticated remote controllers which you can use to control your outdoor heating from a central location.
 You can browse our full range of patio heater controllers on our patio heaters accessories page.
-Individual products may also have built in control features – for example, the Burda Smart Tower, which boasts an integrated dimmer switch.
+Individual products may also come with their own remote control – for example, Ecostrad's range of patio heaters.
+The remote controls included with these heaters allow users to switch between heat levels and access a timer function.
 Information about control features can be found on individual product pages.

 If you have any more questions about our outdoor infrared patio heaters our expert sales team will be more than happy to provide you with more information.
 Give us a call on 0330 880 8383 and speak to an expert advisor immediately.